Shrimp Scampi with Lemon Couscous Recipe

 - 1. In a small saucepan, bring broth and 1 tablespoon lemon juice to a boil.
 Stir in couscous, 1 tablespoon butter, 1 tablespoon parsley and lemon peel.
 Cover and remove from the heat; let stand for 5 minutes or until liquid is absorbed.

 - 2. Meanwhile, in a large skillet, stir oil and remaining butter over medium-high heat until butter is melted.
 Add garlic; cook and stir until tender.
-Add shrimp; cook for 1 minute on each side or until shrimp turn pink.
+Add shrimp; cook for 1 minute on each side.

-- 3. Add the wine, salt, pepper and remaining lemon juice; cook 2-3 minutes longer or until heated through.
+- 3. Add the wine or additional broth, salt, pepper and remaining lemon juice; cook 2-3 minutes longer or until heated through.
 Serve with couscous.
 Sprinkle with cheese and remaining parsley.
 Yield: 6 servings.

 Reviews for Shrimp Scampi with Lemon Couscous